perebaj/jjhandbook/work/tino.md

 But I perceive that most of the problems are related to JUST REPROCESS THE MESSAGES, in other words, they are paying a high salary to a guy who spends the whole week just pressing a button, freaking expensive...

-My initiative was to understand what was going on, basically a wrong configuration in our Infra that limits the concurrency of messages that we can process, the solution was to create a workbook with the steps to fix it.
+My initiative was to understand what was going on, basically a wrong configuration in our Infra that limits the concurrency of messages that we can process, including cloud run tunning and pubsub retry logic with exponential backoff to

+the solution was to create a workbook with the steps to fix it.
 Since we have more than 136 microservices to analyze, we adopt an incremental approach, and in 2 weeks we reduce the amount of messages in the dead letter queue to zero.

+Besides that I help in the creation of better DLQ visualizations, that list the time that the messages stay on the DLQs & the number of messages that should be reprocessed, this was able to enhance the way that we access and filter topics and subscriptions that were causing problems.

+Moreover, this initiative reduces the time spend by team looking DLQs and we can foucus on prioritize bugs and other problems that were most relevant for the company.

 ## Block and Cure